Why is the golden gate red

 It Was Almost Painted Black and Yellow

-Before settling on International Orange, the U.S. Navy wanted the bridge painted in black with yellow stripes to ensure visibility to ships.
+Before the decision was made to settle on International Orange, the U.S. Navy preferred the bridge to be painted in black with yellow stripes so ships could see it.

 The Color Came from a Primer

-The famous color was inspired by the red lead primer on the steel delivered by Bethlehem Steel.
-Architect Irving Morrow saw how it beautifully matched the surroundings and pushed for it.
+In his famous color scheme, he had been inspired by the red lead primer coating on the steel from Bethlehem Steel.
+Architect Irving Morrow was impressed with how it fit the area well and advocated for it.

 It Was Once the Longest Suspension Bridge

-When completed in 1937, it had the longest main span in the world at 4,200 feet, a record it held until 1964.
+When it was opened to the public in 1937, it had the longest main span in the world, 4,200 feet, a record broken only in 1964.

 It Withstood Fierce Opposition